Skip to content

 [path]Specify directory or file to analyze./src./src/components/AppHeader.vue

---excludeExclude directories or files (comma-separated)None--exclude=components,Gauranga.vue
+--excludeExclude directories or files (comma-separated, supports wildcards)None--exclude=components,Gauranga.vue,*.test.ts

 --applyApply only specific rulesets or rules (comma-separated)All rules--apply=vue-essential,magicNumbers